DIY Energy Hub

 The 11 PM Blue Brick Standoff

-After eighteen months of messing with small kits and "science experiments," I realized that if I wanted to actually run a fridge or an AC unit overnight, I needed real capacity.
+After eighteen months of messing with small kits and what my wife calls "science experiments," I realized that if I wanted to actually run a fridge or an AC unit overnight, I needed real capacity.
 In IT terms, my previous setups were like trying to run a corporate database on a thumb drive.
 I needed a server rack.
 This build was designed to be a 24V system, which meant 8 cells connected in series.
-At 3.2V nominal per cell, that gives me a 25.6V nominal bank with 7168 Wh of total capacity.
+At 3.2V nominal per cell, that gives me a 25.6V nominal bank with roughly 7,000 Wh of total capacity.
 For those keeping score at home, that’s enough juice to keep my garage fridge and my networking gear running for two days without a lick of sun.

 The Long Wait: Top-Balancing and Network Latency